This accessibility statement relates only to blogs on GOV.UK.

 The page titles do not specifically refer to blogs.
-This fails WCAG 2.1 AA success criterion 2.4.2 (page titled).
+This fails WCAG 2.1 AA success criterion 2.4.2 (page titles).
 We’ll fix this issue by the end of September 2020.

 Content that’s not within the scope of the accessibility regulations

 Some blogs have uploaded files in PDF or Word formats.
 Older PDFs and Word documents do not meet accessibility standards.
 For example, they may not be structured to be accessible to a screen reader.
 This does not meet WCAG 2.1 success criterion 4.1.2.

 We plan to either remove these or replace them with accessible HTML pages by September 2020.

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.